Abated Mass of Flesh: History

-On April 12, 2017, the band released their 6th EP titled "Lacerated."
-The EP was recorded and mixed by Zack and was once again released through Sevared Records.
-Right after the release, the band returned to Mexico to play Exodo Fest once again.
-A few months later on August 25, 2017, the band released their second album, "Eternal Harvest."
-The album was engineered by Sam Schneider in Murfreesboro, Tennessee.
-Within the same year, the band added Amber Mackenzie (half-sister of Thomas and Riley Wingate) to the lineup as a live member to perform bass.
+On April 12, 2017, the band released their sixth EP, Lacerated.
+Zack recorded and mixed the EP, which was released through Sevared Records.
+After the release, the band returned to Mexico to play Exodo Fest again.
+On August 25, 2017, the band released their second album, Eternal Harvest.
+Sam Schneider engineered the album in Murfreesboro, Tennessee.
+Within the same year, the band added Amber Mackenzie (half-sister of Thomas and Riley Wingate) to the lineup as a live bassist.

-In 2018, the band released a re-recording of the 1st EP "Moth and Rust in the Temple of Putridity."
-This was also the first year the band would perform at AudioFeed music festival in Champaign, Illinois.
-On October 18, 2018, it was announced that Kade Dodson, the band's former drummer, died from undisclosed circumstances at the age of 33 on October 12.
+In 2018, the band re-recorded the EP Moth and Rust in the Temple of Putridity.
+This was the first year the band performed at AudioFeed in Champaign, Illinois.
+On October 18, 2018, it was announced that former drumme Kade Dodson died from undisclosed circumstances at the age of 33 on October 12.

-In the winter of 2019, the band traveled out for "The Hasten Revelation Tour" with A Hill to Die Upon, Taking the Head of Goliath and Death Requisite.
+In the winter of 2019, the band went on The Hasten Revelation Tour with A Hill to Die Upon, Taking the Head of Goliath, and Death Requisite.

-On February 14, 2020, the band released their 8th EP, "Not Burned," which was recorded and mixed by Zack.
-Soon after, the band would tour again in March 2020 for the 2nd "Hasten Revelation Tour" alongside Taking the Head of Goliath, My Place Was Taken, Cardiac Rupture and a reunited Crimson Thorn.
-On September 4, 2020 the band released their 9th EP titled "The Dead Will Never Forgive Us."
-This EP was once again recorded and mixed by Zack and mastered by Mychal Soto.
+On February 14, 2020, the band released their eighth EP, Not Burned, which Zack recorded and mixed.
+The band toured in March 2020 for the 2nd Hasten Revelation Tour with Taking the Head of Goliath, My Place Was Taken, Cardiac Rupture, and Crimson Thorn.
+On September 4, 2020 the band released their ninth EP, The Dead Will Never Forgive Us.
+Zack recorded and mixed this EP, which was mastered by Mychal Soto.

 On August 26, 2021 the band self-released a single called "Enfleshed" and began working on their next studio album.

-On April 15, 2022 the band released their 3rd studio album "The Existence Of Human Suffering."
-The album was recorded and mixed by Jordan Casey.
-The band hired drummer Joe Pelleter from PeelingFlesh, ex-Vile Impregnation and ex-Strangled to play drums on the album, which were recorded by Mychal Soto.
+On April 15, 2022 the band released their third studio album, The Existence Of Human Suffering.
+Jordan Casey recorded and mixed the album.
+The band hired Joe Pelleter from PeelingFlesh, ex-Vile Impregnation, and ex-Strangled, to play drums on the album, which were recorded by Mychal Soto.
 A few years prior, the band released a statement on social media requesting stories from their fanbase.
 The stories were to include life situations or events that shaped them into who they are.
-The band took those submitted stories and used them to write the lyrics for the album.
+The band used those stories to write the lyrics for the album.

-In early 2023, the band would part ways with drummer Riley Wingate and guitarist Thomas Wingate.
-They added James Atchison on drums along Grant Alan on bass and started prepping for The Summer Slams Tour with Broken Flesh.
-Later that year, James Atchison would leave the band to focus on moving.
+In early 2023, the band parted ways with drummer Riley Wingate and guitarist Thomas Wingate.
+They added drummer James Atchison and bassist Grant Alan and started prepping for The Summer Slams Tour with Broken Flesh.
+Later that year, James Atchison left the band to focus on moving.
 The band replaced him with drummer Topher Stanfield and began writing and recording a new album for 2025.

 The album, Rebirthing the Vile, was released on March 14, 2025.
-That same month, Zack did an interview with Heaven's Metal Magazine in which he discussed that the band no longer identifies as Christian, himself having renounced his faith.
+That same month, Zack told Heaven's Metal Magazine that the band no longer identifies as Christian, himself having renounced his faith.
+That summer, the band played Immersion Fest in Circleville, OH and recorded the EP Perpetual Engorgement, released on October 31.